European Companies Name New Chairmen

-For Rhodia, the change is a broadening of assignments for current Chief Executive Officer Jean-Pierre Clamadieu.
-Following the retirement of chairman Yves-René Nanot earlier this week, Rhodia's board has decided to combine the functions of chairman and CEO, and has appointed Clamadieu to the newly enlarged post.
-Clamadieu has been CEO of Rhodia since October 2003.
-He joined the French company in 1993, following a nine-year stint at the French Ministry of Industry.

-At Clariant, the company's board of directors has tapped industry veteran J??rg Witmer as its new chairman effective April 10.
-He will succeed Roland L??sser, who is leaving the post for personal reasons.
-"Clariant will benefit" from Witmer's professional experience, L??sser says.
+The supervisory boards of three European chemical makers have appointed new chairmen for their firms.
+At Rhodia, the change is a broadening of assignments for current CEO Jean-Pierre Clamadieu.
+Following the retirement of chairman Yves-René Nanot last week, Rhodia's board has decided to combine the functions of chairman and CEO, and has appointed Clamadieu to the enlarged post.
+Clamadieu has been CEO since October 2003.
+At Clariant, the company's board of directors has tapped industry veteran Jürg Witmer as its new chairman effective April 10.
+He will succeed Roland Lösser, who is leaving the post for personal reasons.
 Witmer has served on the Swiss firm's board since April 2007.
-He was CEO of Givaudan from 1999 to 2005, where he now is chairman.
-He has held senior management positions at Roche, and he is a current member of the board of directors at Syngenta.

-And in Germany, Wacker's supervisory board has completed a management line-up reshaping that was announced in December.
-Spurring the new assignments was the decision of current President and CEO Peter-Alexander Wacker to leave the executive board.
+He was CEO of Givaudan from 1999 to 2005 and is now chairman.
+And in Germany, Wacker Chemie's supervisory board has completed a management reshaping that was announced in December.
+Current President and CEO Peter-Alexander Wacker is leaving the executive board.
 At Wacker's annual meeting on May 8, he will be a candidate for chairmanship of the supervisory board.
-The current chairman of the supervisory board, Karl Heinz Weiss, has served in that post for 20 years and will retire after the meeting.
-Wacker will be succeeded as president and CEO by Rudolf Staudigl, who has been a member of the company's executive board since 1995.
+Peter-Alexander Wacker will be succeeded as president and CEO by Rudolf Staudigl, who has been a member of the company's executive board since 1995.

 Join the conversation